geekiedj/to-do-list-demo-article/readme.md

 # TO-DO List (CRUD) App

-This is a simple CRUD (Create, Read, Update, Delete) app built using TypeScript and Express.
+This is a simple CRUD (Create, Read, Update, Delete) app built using TypeScript and Express

 ## Getting Started